The Ultimate Guide to LSAT Scores

 What’s a Perfect LSAT Score?

-A perfect score on the LSAT is a score of 180.
-This is extremely rare.
-The LSAT has one hundred questions; to receive a perfect score, you would need to answer all one hundred of them correctly.
-With that said, you don’t need to achieve a perfect score to be considered by top law schools.
 As previously mentioned, any score above 170 will place you in at least the 98th percentile of law school applicants.
 Once you’ve reached this level, law schools don’t weigh who scored a 177 and who scored a 180.
 Instead, they make their decisions based on the other aspects of your submitted application.
 New research shows, however, that high LSAT scores are on the rise, resulting in anything less than a 165 to result in rejection from top law schools.
-Reaching a perfect (or near perfect) LSAT score does not happen by chance.
-You should, of course, figure out when to take the LSAT and then make an effective study plan given your prep timeframe.

 Are you trying to improve your LSAT scores?
 Read on for more information on how long to study for the LSAT to reach max score potential.